sdellachiesa/KST/README.md

 The Triangulation Network similary to the Triangulation Points are clickable and show the distance between two Points in km.

 **Slider**

 The slider allows to filter the points in the Map Area (*Kart*e) within an elevation range.
 The slider affect also the list of points in the Data table (*Datentabelle*).

+**Data Table**

+Data table (*Datentabelle*)  shows in a tabular manner the list of the triangulation points.
+Each filed can be sorted and content can be searched.

 ### Requirements